kimci86/bkcrack/readme.md

 It can be negative if the plaintext includes a part of the encryption header.

     bkcrack -c cipherfile -p plainfile -o offset

+#### Sparse plaintext

+If you know little contiguous plaintext (between 8 and 11 bytes), but know some bytes at some other known offsets, you can provide this information to reach the requirement of a total of 12 known bytes.
+To do so, use the `-x` flag followed by an offset and bytes in hexadecimal.

+    bkcrack -c cipherfile -p plainfile -x 25 4b4f -x 30 21

 ### Decipher